Fixated Threat Assessment Centre: Staffing and role

 FTAC was set up in 2006, jointly managed by the Home Office, the Department of Health and Metropolitan Police Service.
-It is staffed by ten police officers, three full-time senior forensic nurses, a full-time senior social worker and a number of senior forensic psychiatrists and psychologists from the Barnet Enfield and Haringey NHS Trust and the Oxleas NHS Foundation Trust.
+It is staffed by eleven police officers, four full-time senior forensic nurses, a full-time senior social worker and a number of senior forensic psychiatrists and psychologists from the Barnet, Enfield and Haringey Mental Health NHS Trust and the Oxleas NHS Foundation Trust.
 FTAC receives around 1,000 referrals a year of people who have engaged in threatening or harassing communications towards politicians or the Royal Family.
 Around half are assessed as being of low risk after initial enquiries.
 The remainder are investigated by FTAC staff.
 They may then be referred to local health services for further assessment and potential involuntary commitment.
 In some cases, they may be detained by police under the section 136 powers of the Mental Health Act 1983 prior to referral.

 Although run by London's Metropolitan Police Service, FTAC is responsible for dealing nationally with the stalking or harassment of public figures by lone individuals.
 According to its founder, David James, it attempts not only to provide protection for the subjects of obsessive attention, but also to help people with obsessions who have mental illnesses that might otherwise have gone undiagnosed or untreated.
 The basis of the approach arises from the fact that the majority of the fixated are driven by delusional beliefs based in potentially treatable mental disorders.
 Treating those with evident mental illness will have an important effect in reducing the level of risk to public figures, whilst at the same time improving the health and welfare of the individuals concerned.
 The strap-line on FTAC's stationery is 'Preventing Harm and Facilitating Care'.